-Shih Tzus are extremely popular dogs, and it’s not hard to see why: They’re small and beautiful and have a fierceness that belies their diminutive stature.
+Shih Tzus are extremely popular dogs, and it’s not hard to see why.
+After all, they’re small, beautiful, and have a fierceness that belies their diminutive stature.

 One of the most striking things about these dogs is their gorgeous coats.
-They have a thick, flowing double coat that can be endlessly styled — and it comes in just about any color you can imagine.
+They have a thick, flowing double coat that can be endlessly styled, and they come in just about any color you can imagine.

 Their coats can come in one, two, or even three different colors, and they’re found in a variety of patterns as well.
 While we don’t have the space to list every single color combination you’ll find on these adorable little pups, we’ve taken a closer look at the more distinctive options.
 Join us as we discuss the most common Shih Tzu colors.